inekipelov/combine-inherited-observation/README.md

         self.child = Child()
         self.children = [Child(), Child()]

-        // Parent will notify its observers when child changes self.inherit(objectWillChange: child, store: &cancellables)
+        // Parent will notify its observers when child changes using KeyPath self.inherit(objectWillChange: \.child, store: &cancellables)

-        // Parent will notify its observers when any child in the array changes self.inherit(objectWillChange: children, store: &cancellables)
+        // Parent will notify its observers when any child in the array changes using KeyPath self.inherit(objectWillChange: \.children, store: &cancellables)

+        // OR Alternatively, directly pass the object self.inherit(objectWillChange: child, store: &cancellables)
     }
 }
 ```